phetsims/phet-info/doc/core-description-options.md

 * accessibleHeading
 * accessibleRoleDescription

-### Most buttons and simple components
+### Most buttons and simple components, including but not limited to AquaRadioButton | ComboBox | ButtonNode

 * accessibleContextResponse

 ## SUN

-### AccessibleValueHandler

-* pdomCreateAriaValueText
-* pdomCreateContextResponseAlert

-### Checkbox

-* accessibleContextResponseChecked
-* accessibleContextResponseUnchecked

-### ToggleSwitch
+### ABSwitch

-* accessibleContextResponseLeftValue
-* accessibleContextResponseRightValue
+* valueAAccessibleName (to be renamed to accessibleNameValueA soon)
+* valueBAccessibleName (to be renamed to accessibleNameValueB soon)

 ### AccordionBox